IBM-Bluemix-Docs/mass-data-migration/user-instructions.md

 Ports originate from the device as Copper SFP+ and RJ45.
 Both CAT6A and Copper SFP+ cables are supplied.

 - Eth5 10 GbE (5) is typically used for data transfer but can also be used for device management.
-This port runs only at 10 GbE.
+This port runs only at 10-GbE speed.

 - Eth2 10 GbE (2) is typically used for device management but can also be used for data transfer.
-This port can run at either 1 GbE or 10 GbE speed.
+This port can run at either 1-GbE or 10-GbE speed.

 The data transfer connection must either be on the same subnet as the source data, or be directly connected to the server.

-IP settings can be viewed/managed from the LCD screen after the device is powered on (see the IP address configuration section).
+IP settings can be viewed and managed from the LCD screen after the device is powered on (see the IP address configuration section).

-It is NOT required to configure/use both ports if the 10 GbE port/IP be reached through a web browser.
+It is NOT required to configure and use both ports if the 10-GbE port's IP can be reached through a web browser.
 {:note}